scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 of the signal.

-The audio clip shown in Figure :ref:`S3Fig` is a human saying the word "london" and represents the audio plotted in the time-domain, with signal amplitude as y-axis and sample number as x-axis.
+The audio clip shown in Figure :ref:`S3Fig` is a human saying the word "london" and represents the audio plotted in the time domain, with signal amplitude as y-axis and sample number as x-axis.
 The areas where the signal looks closer to zero/low in amplitude are areas where speech is absent and represents the pauses the speaker took while saying the word "london".